Coarse Personalization: Surplus analysis

 \section{Surplus analysis}

-We can use our coarse personalization framework to examine the effects of better personalization and targeting on consumer surplus and producer surplus.
-While it is clear that producer surplus will monotonically increase as the firm can better personalize, its effect is not clear on consumer surplus.
-Some consumer receive higher or lower consumer surplus by being assigned a treatment that is above or below their assigned treatment under fully granular personalization.
-Due to the uncertain effect on consumer surplus, the total surplus produced for an individual may be higher or lower than that of under the fully granular personalization scenario.
-This section provides an empirical quantification of this effect in our promotions management setting.
+We now use our coarse personalization methodology to study how the personalization level affects consumer and producer surplus.
+While it is clear that producer surplus will monotonically increase as the firm improves its personalization, its effect on consumer surplus is not clear.
+Depending on whether their assigned treatment is above or below their fully personalized treatment, some consumers may experience higher or lower surplus compared to that of full personalization.
+Due to the uncertain effect on consumer surplus, the total surplus may be higher or lower under coarse personalization than under full personalization.
+This section provides an empirical surplus analysis for our application.

-To close our model for a surplus calculation, we need to impose assumptions on the individual valuation of the treatments $v_{i}(t_{i,d})$.
+To complete the surplus calculation, we need to impose assumptions on the individual valuation of the treatments $v_{i}(t_{i,d})$.
 We assume that the consumer values the dollar off coupon at face value ($v_{i}(t_{i,1})=t_{i,1}$) and values the percentage off coupon at the percentage off rate times the average past promotion spend for an order ($v_{i}(t_{i,2})=t_{i,2}\times\text{ average past promo spend}_{i}$).
-These valuations match the cost of issuing the promotion for the firm and we can treat the promotion as a transfer from the firm to the consumer that further stimulates demand from the consumer.
-Armed with the firm's program (Equation \ref{eq:Firm-Program-Treatment}) and the assumption on consumer valuations, we can compute the total surplus (Equation \ref{eq:Total-Surplus}) and estimate the change in surplus for each individual under different levels of coarse personalization compared to the fully granular personalization benchmark.
-We defer the complete surplus calculation procedure to Appendix Section \ref{sec:Surplus-Appendix}.
+These valuations match the cost of issuing the promotion for the firm and we can treat the promotion as a transfer from the firm to the consumer that further stimulates consumer demand.
+We can now compute the total surplus (Equation \ref{eq:Total-Surplus}) and estimate the change in surplus for each individual under different levels of coarse personalization compared to the full personalization benchmark.
+We defer the complete surplus calculation to Online Appendix Section \ref{sec:Surplus-Appendix}.

+From Figure \ref{fig:Welfare-decomposition-bootstrap}, we observe that there is a nonmonotonic relationship of consumer surplus to the number of segments.
+Figure \ref{fig:Welfare-decomposition-bootstrap} plots the change in surplus from coarse personalization to full personalization and Online Appendix Table \ref{tab:Welfare-decomposition-treatments} provides the decomposition.
+The figure's lines represent the bootstrap means and the bands represent one bootstrap standard deviation.
+Not surprisingly, producer surplus is always reduced under coarse personalization when compared to full personalization.